 Restricted Stock Awards and Restricted Stock Units.
 The Incentive Plan provides for the grant of restricted stock or restricted stock units.
 A restricted stock unit is the right to receive shares of restricted stock or an equivalent value in cash.
 Restricted stock and restricted stock units will initially be non-transferable but will become transferable upon fulfillment of conditions established by the Compensation Committee at the time of grant.
 An award of restricted stock or restricted stock units may also be subject to vesting or other restrictions, which may include performance goals.
-All of the terms relating to vesting or other restricted stock or restricted stock or restricted stock units, will be determined by the Compensation Committee and set forth in the agreement relating to such award of restricted stock or restricted stock units.
+All of the terms relating to vesting or other restrictions, including performance goals, the length of any performance period, and the termination of the restriction period relating to the award of restricted stock or restricted stock units, will be determined by the Compensation Committee and set forth in the agreement relating to such award of restricted stock or restricted stock units.
 The holder of shares of restricted stock will have rights as a shareholder of the Company, including the right to vote and receive dividends with respect to such shares.
-The holder of shares of Common Stock subject to restricted stock units will have rights to receive dividends with respect to such shares.
+The holder of shares of Common Stock subject to restricted stock units will have rights to receive dividend equivalents with respect to such shares.